rpmuller/ePubs/WP1.md

 perception, as Plato does, as a relation between a percipient and an
 object: we say "I see a table."
 But here "I" and "table" are logical constructions.
-The core of crude occurrence is merely certain patches of colour.
-These are asso- ciated with images of touch, they may cause words, and they may become a source of memories.
+The core of crude occurrence is merely certain patches of color.
+These are associated with images of touch, they may cause words, and they may become a source of memories.
 The percept as filled out with images of touch becomes an "object," which is supposed physical; the percept as filled out with words and memories becomes a